 Cardholder data, such as the card number, in these retained messages is automatically masked, along with approximately 50 other sensitive fields, to protect the privacy of the data, per the PCI requirements.
 You can identify additional data fields to mask by contacting the Imperva support team.

 The WAF mechanisms for detecting malicious threats are continuously being updated to provide maximum protection against the latest application vulnerabilities.
 A couple examples of well known vulnerabilities included on the OWASP Top 10 list are:

 - SQL injection where untrusted data, that can perform an unauthorized command or access data without permission, is sent as a query

 - Cross-site scripting where untrusted data is sent to your browser, allowing execution of scripts in the victim’s browser

 Web applications are one of the highest risks to an organization.
 They require a strict development program to prevent them from opening vulnerabilities.
 The application development itself includes secure coding, code reviews, static code analysis and application testing/QA.
 These code-level controls require extensive time, resources, expertise and skills and then it’s possible you may not have covered it all.
-If you are using the Incapsula cloud WAF, you immediately gain a higher level of protection, reducing the significant efforts within your organization and freeing your precious engineer resources to develop new and enhanced site features.
-The Incapsula WAF satisfies your need for protecting your web application and your customers’ sensitive financial cardholder transactions.
+If you are using the Imperva cloud WAF, you immediately gain a higher level of protection, reducing the significant efforts within your organization and freeing your precious engineer resources to develop new and enhanced site features.
+The Imperva WAF satisfies your need for protecting your web application and your customers’ sensitive financial cardholder transactions.